I always giggle when I see people turn green and grinchy around christmas time.

 Hold in mind, we obviously DO NOT celebrate thanksgiving here.
 It’s just a completely random sale, only to persuade people to buy the things they never needed in the first place.

 The saddest part is not that people spend a lot of money buying things that don’t really make them happy.
 The real problem is that it makes people feel overwhelmed, stressed out and unworthy.

 Don’t get me wrong here.
 I love christmas as much as the next gal.
-However, it’s totally ridiculous that so many of us feel stressed out because they feel pressured into buying everybody the perfect christmas gifts and
+However, it’s totally ridiculous that so many of us feel stressed out because they feel pressured into buying everybody the perfect christmas gifts and making everybody happy.

-To all of you who feel this way, I’d like you to consider this.
+To all of you who feel stressed this christmas, I’d like you to consider this.
 This is your life.
 Nobody is forcing you to follow any trends.
 Only you decide what goes on in your life.
 When you become aware of your own values and the importance of your own well being, you will realize how ridiculous holiday stress really is.

 So, what’s the alternative you ask?

 Having a minimalist christmas doesn’t mean that you don’t buy gifts or decorate your christmas tree.
 It simply means that you don’t allow the outside noises to influence you to buy stuff that doesn’t make your life easier or happier.

 Here are three quick tips I could think of that bring some simplicity to your christmas time.

 #1.
 Buy better christmas gifts

 I personally enjoy buying gifts for others, but I often really don’t know what to buy.
 The best way to prevent buying a gift that someone will not enjoy is to simply ask them what they want.
 That way, you are always safe.